Take Up Your Redeemed Humanity

 The next thing that happens is this: Moses’ ordinary rod turns into a serpent.

 A serpent?
 Apparently, that’s not a good thing, because Moses tries to beat a hot path out of there.

-God tells Moses to throw down the tool of his human living, (the same meaning as circumcision), and the first thing that happens after listening to God, is that the rod of his human trade turns into that which he has always feared.
+God tells Moses to throw down the tool of his human living and production, (the same meaning as circumcision), and the first thing that happens after listening to God, is that the rod of his human trade turns into that which he has always feared.
 It turns into the manifestation of evil and death.
 Like Peter feared when he saw the waves boisterous and started to sink, Moses saw his first listening to the Word of God turn into the opposite of what he thought it would be.
 He had thrown everything into God, and the result looked like crap and betrayal and the hangout of the devil, and he couldn’t take it and tried to get away.

 What is it the Spirit is saying here?

 Like Job’s, “that which I feared most has come upon me,” Moses’ ordinary rod turns into his worst fear, that death and destruction have found their way to him at last, confirming all he’s ever doubted about himself and what he had thought God had said.